 Nomination

-13. The Advisory Panel shall be responsible for the selection of candidates that have the appropriate qualities and experience to be appointed to act as an external member of the Advisory Panel.
-The Advisory Panel may choose to use the Appointments and Management Committee to carry out the identification and recommendation of candidates.
+The Appointments and Management Committee shall be responsible for the selection of candidates that have the appropriate qualities and experience to be appointed to act as an external member of the Advisory Panel.

-14. The LUSA Executive shall be responsible for ratifying the appointment and removing, if necessary, external Advisory Panel members.
+The LUSA Executive shall be responsible for ratifying the appointment and removing, if necessary, external Advisory Panel members.
 No candidate shall be appointed as an external member of the Advisory Panel without first undergoing a selection process.